-This uber-classy Hampstead old timer has what have been referred to as ‘Ibiza style’ chalets around the edges of its garden.
+This uber-classy Hampstead old-timer has what have been referred to as ‘Ibiza style’ chalets around the edges of its garden.
 This is a tad overstated.
-It’s hard to imagine Tiesto with his champagne in one of these more humble hideaways, but there’s no doubting this is an impressive outfit particularly in terms of outdoor table service.
+It’s hard to imagine Tiesto with his champagne in one of these more humble hideaways, but there’s no doubting this is an impressive outfit, particularly in terms of outdoor table service.
 There’s always a decent selection of real ales on here, and, with 24 taps to tempt you, it’s likely you’ll find something to quench your thirst.
 Step outside to enjoy the live acoustic music sets and if you’re peckish, sample the kitchen’s award-winning Sunday roasts or selection of daily specials.

 The Castle, Tooting

 The White Swan, Twickenham

 With a garden right on the riverside, a day trip to Twickenham might not exactly be leaving the city but, with the weeping willows and hanging baskets, you’ll still feel as if you’ve made it to the countryside.
-Dating back to the 17th century, the Union flag fluttering outside suggests that this is a boozer that takes its history seriously and if you're looking for a good old-fashion pub it won't disappoint.
-The food, however, has very much entered the 21st century, with mains including grilled, jerk rubbed mahi mahi and a vegan superfood salad bursting with butternut squash, seared sprouts, fresh herbs, goji berries and hemp seeds.
+Dating back to the 17th century, the Union flag fluttering outside suggests that this is a boozer that takes its history seriously and if you're looking for a good old-fashioned pub it won't disappoint.
+The food, however, has very much entered the 21st century, with mains including chipotle-baked mahi mahi fillet and a vegan penne in creamy pesto with sundried tomatoes and parmesan.